 Ans: Cunningham-Rundles syndrome (CRS), also known as immunodeficiency with hyper-IgM type 2 (HIGM2), is a rare genetic disorder that affects the immune system.

-Q: What is clinical and immunological features?
+Q: What are the clinical and immunological features?

 Ans: Clinical features refer to the symptoms and signs that are present in an individual and can be observed or measured by a clinician.